unusep/main/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find keyword.
+1. User requests to find keywords.
-2. To-Do List shows the requested keywords in all categories. <br>
+2. System shows the tasks with requested keywords. <br>
 Use case ends.

 **Extensions**

-2a.
-Keyword does not exist in the list.
+1a.
+User doesn't supply keywords
+> 1a1.
+System indicates the errors to use
 > Use case ends.

 [//]: # (@@author A0139168W)